Friday, 30 September 2016

 All change

 Lots of changes are going on in my life just now but I feel as if I am coping ok with them so far.
 The biggest change is of course Jamie moving to New Zealand.
-He and Aisling are currently on their way back to Aberdeen from their holiday in Turkey, then a mind-boggling eight hours later they will set off on their journey to New Zealand, westwards via London and Los Angeles.
-Jamie and I will be having a farewell phone call tomorrow afternoon while they are in London.
+He will shortly set off on his journey to New Zealand, westwards via London and Los Angeles.
+Jamie and I will be having a farewell phone call tomorrow afternoon while he is in London.

 The other big change is my new job.
 I'm two weeks in now and still enjoying both the job and the thrilling proximity of my new school to home.
-I'm still getting to know the pupils and staff and the different ways that things are done, so I'm still quite tired, but it has definitely been a very positive move.
+I'm still getting to know the pupils and staff and the different ways that things are done, but the people are pleasant.

 Then Ally and Cat will be home from South America in a couple of weeks so I'm really looking forward to seeing them, and Davie and Chanel will be home this weekend to see a concert.
 Life with grown up children seems to be full of comings and goings, but the important thing is that they keep coming back!